Kevin Clarke (politician): Biography

 Clarke found housing again in 2005, and worked as an actor during this period.

 He was a candidate running for the 2010 Toronto mayoral election.
 Clarke has been known to employ eccentric tactics to reach the public during his campaign, including speeches while aboard the TTC and rollerblading whilst shouting campaign slogans on the road in Kingston Road and Lawrence Avenue East area.

 In the 2011 Ontario election he ran as leader of the People's Political Party.

 Clarke ran for mayor in the 2018 election, where he finished with 3,853 votes.

 Clarke is known for attending debates and causing a commotion.
 He was not invited to a debate Toronto Centre By-election in 2013; however, he showed up and began yelling at the Liberal Party candidate Chrystia Freeland and New Democratic Candidate Linda McQuaig.
 He was subsequently arrested, and the debate was cancelled.
 Additionally in 2019, he attended a debate on the environment and climate change ahead of the 2019 federal election in Scarborough-Guildwood, where only members of the major political parties were invited.
 He entered holding a large hand-painted "Vote Kevin Clarke" sign and immediately began yelling and criticizing the debate organizers as well as Liberal Party incumbent candidate John McKay.
 Upon discussion between the organizers and invited candidates, he was eventually allowed to participate in the debate on the condition he remained orderly.

 Clarke ran in the 2020 Toronto Centre federal by-election.

 Clarke unsuccessfully ran for Toronto mayor in the 2022 mayoral election and the 2023 mayoral by-election.

 He was a candidate in the 2023 Scarborough—Guildwood provincial by-election.

-Clarke found himself homeless again on March 30, 2025, due to an unfortunate fire in his apartment.
-Clarke was charged with arson, which he disputes, and instead blames faulty electrical work by Toronto Community Housing, and the homeless roommate he was temporarily housing, of whom left the room minutes before the fire was discovered by Clarke.
+Clarke found himself homeless again on March 30, 2025, due to a fire in his apartment.
+Clarke was charged with arson, which he disputed, and instead blamed faulty electrical work by Toronto Community Housing, and the homeless roommate he was temporarily housing, of whom left the room minutes before the fire was discovered by Clarke.
+His charges were withdrawn on November 28th 2025.
+On December 5th 2025, Clarke returned to his apartment after its repairs were completed.

+Clarke does not identify as black, and instead identifies himself as a person to be judged by the content of his character.